 - Bring one cup of water and one cup of granulated sugar to a boil.
 Stir until the sugar dissolves.

-- Remove from the heat and add 1 teaspoon pure coconut extract or 1/2 cup of unsweetened coconut flakes.
+- Remove from the heat and add 1 teaspoon of pure coconut extract.

 - Let sit until cool and refrigerate.